manorrock/azure-examples/resourcegroup-create/README.md

 ## Create the Resource Group

-To creste the Resource Group use the following Maven command line.
+To create the Resource Group use the following Maven command line.

 ````shell
   mvn package